xdwong/xdwong.github.io/_pages/team.md

 ### Student and visiting scholar supervision

 * Zhi Cao, PhD student at University of Electronic Science and Technology of China, 2021-present
-* Ting H, PhD student at University of Science and Technology of China, 2021-present
+* Ting Hou, PhD student at University of Science and Technology of China, 2021-present
 * Qiang Li, PhD student at Rutgers University, Co-major Supervisor (with Xiaowei Xu), 2018-21
   - 2019 Dean’s fund for summer research, Rutgers Business School-Newark and New Brunswick
   - 2019-2020 Dissertation Fellowship Award, Rutgers Business School-Newark and New Brunswick